cshepherd/tszm/README.md

 09-Oct-2025 - Improving Unit Test coverage, but meanwhile ZMCDN is more complete and caches almost everything.
 When we don't get everything quite right though, you can `/redraw` and force ZMCDN to invalidate its cache and try again.

-14-Oct-2025 - Save and Restore, in Quetzal format.
-New, but mostly validated already.
-Already useable in commandline, coming to React next.
+15-Oct-2025 - Save and Restore, in Quetzal format, interchangeable with Frotz, working in CLI and React

+16-Oct-2025 - VT100 cursor positioning for complete z3 compatibility, in both CLI and React.
+Still preparing for z4.

 Public zmcdn server is at `https://zmcdn.ballmerpeak.org:3003`

 <img width="806" height="520" alt="image" src="https://github.com/user-attachments/assets/309c4904-40f4-4d4e-b65d-d7cacb17d46b" />

-We're squashing a couple bugs and upgrading compatibility to .z4 next, but there's still more to come!
+There's still more to come!
 You need to be able to enjoy interactive fiction during long roadtrips.

 ## What's Next
 - Speech Mode: Enter commands as speech and the narrator talks back to you, for interactive fiction during roadtrips.
 It's a long drive from Florida to Maine, why not play Hitchhiker's Guide to keep you mentally sharp while you drive?
 Will require cheap Text-to-Speech and Speec-to-Text models, but I'm up for it.